-Stay-at-home parents may not bring in a paycheck, but consider all they do for the household.
+Stay-at-home moms and dads may not bring in a paycheck, but consider all they do for the household.
 Most stay-at-home parents shuttle kids around, cook and clean, help kids with homework, do laundry and dishes, and make most meals for the family – and that’s just the bare minimum.

-According to an annual survey from Salary.com, if you add up a stay-at-home parent’s responsibilities, they would make about $143,102 for the 92 hours of work they do each week.
+If you add up a stay-at-home parent’s responsibilities, they would make about $162,581 for the 92 hours of work they do each week, according to an annual survey from Salary.com.

 It’s imperative that you consider how/if the surviving spouse could afford to maintain all of that work.
 Often, that means paying for daycare and household help.
 While parents are irreplaceable, the proceeds of a life insurance policy can be used to help bridge the financial gap and pay for this type of support.

-Employer-provided life insurance is a great work perk.
-However, it usually leaves parents underinsured and potentially without coverage when they switch jobs.
+Employer-provided life insurance, known as group life insurance, is a great work perk.
+However, it can leave parents underinsured and potentially without coverage when they switch jobs.

 Most employer-provided policies only offer coverage that’s 1 or 2 times your annual salary.
 You can usually purchase more coverage if you want, but it’s at a “group rate.”
 This means you often don’t benefit from the rates you’d get as a young, healthy new parent like you would with an individual life insurance policy.

 Additionally, life insurance should go where you go.
 Many employer-provided policies are not portable, and if you have that option, it’ll cost you more.

 Your best bet is to get an individual life insurance policy while you’re young and healthy.
 Many people start by considering life insurance coverage of 5 to 10 times their annual income.Revisit your life insurance as your lifestyle changes.